 Do you have any issues contacting VC via phone or email? as you have built your business?

 Your product is now worth billions, and you want to expand.
 To do this, you’re seeking VCs and investment firms that can invest in your vision of the future.
 But how can you gain their attention and approach them?

-Its already a big ask for technical people who are great at building the products but lack the sales skills or marketing skills to win over a busy VC Firms to hear about what your startup is and how it can solve the problems?
+Is it already a difficult task for technical individuals who are excellent at building things but lack the sales or marketing skills to persuade a busy VC Firm to learn about your firm and how it may solve problems?

 Things Which Should be Included in Investor Cold Email Pitch